edenessame/rock-paper-scissors/README.md

 * I tested my computerChoice variable was making a random selection, by using: console.log(computerChoice).
 When a button was pressed the console would randomly log either "Rock", "Paper" or "Scissors" regardless of what button was pressed.

 * I tested my runGame function was working correctly by logging the computerChoice variable to the console and clicking the buttons.
-If "scissor"s were pressed and the console logged "rock" an alert would appear saying "You lost!", if the console logged "paper" the alert would say: "You won!" and if it was scissors the alert would say: "It's a draw!".
+If "scissors" were pressed and the console logged "rock" an alert would appear saying "You lost!", if the console logged "paper" the alert would say: "You won!" and if it was scissors the alert would say: "It's a draw!".
 This worked correctly for all the buttons.

 ## Bugs